heyjva/support/content/src/connect-zbt-1/thread/thread-enable.md

   labels: connect zbt-1, thread
 ---

-This guide outlines the steps for configuring the Home Assistant Connect ZBT-1 for dedicated Thread support.
+This guide outlines the steps for configuring the Home Assistant Connect&nbsp;ZBT-1 for dedicated Thread support.
 This setup facilitates the connection of Matter-over-Thread devices to your network.

 ## Prerequisites

 This guide assumes you have the following setup:

-- Connected Home Assistant Connect ZBT-1.
+- Connected Home Assistant Connect&nbsp;ZBT-1.
 - [Home Assistant Operating System](https://www.home-assistant.io/docs/glossary/#home-assistant-operating-system) installation.
 - You don't have Multiprotocol enabled.
 If you do, disable it by following the steps in the procedure on [disabling multiprotocol support](/hc/en-us/articles/26124969612445).
 - **Important:** This guide installs firmware that supports only Thread!
 If you use your Connect ZBT-1 to control Zigbee devices, you will no longer be able to control them after installing the Thread firmware.